jsr6720/jsr6720.github.io/_posts/2024-04-16-my-favorite-xkcd-comics.md

 ##### Author's Note

 Not my most original contribution.
-But it brought me joy to revisit and reminicse.
+But it brought me joy to revisit and reminisce.

 ##### Significant revisions